PharmacyChecker Consumer Support

 Is it legal to order prescription drugs online?

 There is no law against ordering medication online.
 As a resident of the U.S., it's entirely legal to order medication online that is mailed directly from a state-licensed pharmacy.
-International drug importation is another story: Technically, in the U.S., it is prohibited to import medication that you order internationally online.
+International drug importation is another story: Technically, in the U.S., under most circumstances, it is prohibited to import medication that you order internationally online.
 However, it is important to know that people in the U.S. are not prosecuted for doing so, as long as the medication imported is for your own use and not for resale.
 Laws affecting the importation of medication for personal use are different from country to country.
 For instance, personal drug importation is legal in Australia.
 We write about these developments frequently.
 Here's a great post breaking down the latest: State Drug Importation Laws.
 What's the deal?

 What if my medication gets stuck at Customs?